 The 2016 Arizona Renaissance Festival

 Celebrating 28 years of cheers, the Arizona Renaissance Festival opens every weekend on Saturday and Sunday, from February through March 2016 and on Presidents’ Day.
-The Renaissance Festival is open from 10:00 am to 6:00 pm, rain or shine.
+The Renaissance Festival will be open from 10:00 am to 6:00 pm, rain or shine.
 Always Free Parking.

 For visitor information call: